 Religious schools in Belgium are a popular academic and spiritual choice for expat parents with young children.

 One of the first things which strikes expats recently arrived in Brussels is its ethnic, cultural and religious diversity.
-For parents of young children, there is also a thriving community of schools, catering to religious and spiritual needs, to choose from.
+For parents of young children, there is also a thriving community of schools to choose from.

-A deputy administrator of an independent bilingual school for children aged two to 11 in Brussels, says modern faith-based education eschews strict religious teaching in favour of character-building and the instillation of values and ethics in young people, regardless of background.
+A deputy administrator of a Brussels-based school says modern faith-based education eschews strict religious teaching in favor of character-building.
+These schools instill values and ethics in young people, regardless of background.

 The diversity of Belgium’s religious education

-Belgium has a long tradition of religious (predominantly Catholic)-based education, but as the country’s demographics have changed over time, so has the provision of schools which cater to different faiths or worldviews.
+Belgium has a long tradition of religious (predominantly Catholic) education.
+As the country’s demographics have changed over time, so has the provision of schools that cater to different faiths.

 A 2014 study on religious education at schools in Western Europe noted that in Brussels private schools, Catholic religious education remained dominant (92.7% to 99.6%).
 In the city’s public school system, meanwhile, most (43%) primary students now attend Islamic religious education, followed by moral education (27.9%) and Catholic religious education (23.3%).

 There is also a growing demand for the teaching of other world faiths in Belgian schools.
-For example, the Hindu Forum of Belgium has a stated aim of “developing a curriculum for teaching Hinduism in Belgian schools” in consultation with Hindu academics in India, the UK, the USA, France and elsewhere.
+For example, the Hindu Forum of Belgium aims at “developing a curriculum for teaching Hinduism in Belgian schools” in consultation with Hindu academics in India, the UK, the USA, France, and elsewhere.